nerevu/riko/README.rst

 Why I built riko
 ^^^^^^^^^^^^^^^^

 Yahoo!
-Pipes [#]_ was a user and developer friendly web application that allowed you to "aggregate, manipulate, and mashup content from around the web."

-Desiring the flexibility to create custom pipes, I looked for an open source alternative and found `pipe2py`_.
-It translated the json configuration from a Yahoo pipe into python code. pipe2py suited my needs at the time but was unmaintained and lacked asynchronous and parallel processing APIs.
+Pipes [#]_ was a user friendly web application used to "aggregate, manipulate, and mashup content from around the web."
+Wanting to create custom pipes, I came across `pipe2py`_ which translated a Yahoo!
+Pipes into python code. ``pipe2py`` suited my needs at the time but was unmaintained and lacked asynchronous and parallel processing APIs.

-I designed **riko** to address the shortcomings of pipe2py without the burden of providing Yahoo!
-Pipes compatibility.
-To that extent, riko contains ~40 built-in modules, aka ``pipes``, that allow you to programatically recreate much of what you previously could on Yahoo!
+``riko`` addresses the shortcomings of ``pipe2py`` but breaks compatibility with Yahoo!
+Pipes workflows. ``riko`` contains ~40 built-in modules, aka ``pipes``, that allow you to programatically recreate much of what you previously could on Yahoo!
 Pipes.

 Why you should use riko
 ^^^^^^^^^^^^^^^^^^^^^^^